SEIR-7-06/project-one/README.md

 * **Authentication** Enable users to store account information and signup, login, and logout.
 * **Sass** Use a CSS pre-compiler to write more imperative CSS.
 * **Whatever else inspires you!**

-## TIMELINE

-> DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
-CONFIRM THAT YOU ARE APPROVED ON THIS SPREADSHEET

 ## WHAT WE ARE LOOKING FOR